Ultimo-Software-Solutions/DevelopmentBlog/Blogs/WindowsDockerSize/WindowsDockerSize.md

 | microsoft/windowsservercore  | Medium size version, full Windows without the unnecessary libraries |
 | microsoft/nanoserver         | Very light version of Windows that is only usefull for new .Net Core/.Net 5 applications |

 Except from the nanoserver image, all of the Windows images are quite large.
-But to be honest, I do not really see the point of this image.
-The nanoserver image can only be used if you have no dependencies to the Windows subsystem and cannot run .Net Framework applications.
+But to be honest, I do not really see the point of the nanoserver image.
+This image can only be used if you have no dependencies to the Windows subsystem and cannot run .Net Framework applications.
 In this scenario you are probably better off using a Linux based image, that is even lighter and more stable.

 Microsoft is investing a lot in optimizing Windows images.
 In recent articles from Microsoft (e.g. https://docs.microsoft.com/en-us/windows-server/get-started/whats-new-in-windows-server-2004-20h2) they have shown great improvements in decreasing the image sizes, especially for Server Core images.
 The size went down from ~11 GB to ~4 GB in the latest few versions.